Types of rosemary: trailing, creeping, upright & hardy rosemary varieties

 Favourite fruits: ripe figs, blueberries and dates

 Rosemary is generally thought of as the simple culinary herb.
-What most people don’t realise is that there are many surprisingly diverse cultivated varieties of this Mediterranean native.
+What most people do not realise is that there are many surprisingly diverse cultivated varieties of this Mediterranean native.

 Rosemary is a wonderful herb that is easy to grow

 Rosemary (Salvia rosmarinus) is a wonderfully aromatic herb in the plant family Lamiaceae.
 This is the same family that the other typical Mediterranean herbs, lavender (Lavandula angustifolia) and sage (Salvia officinalis), belong to.
-There are many types of rosemary that are available in the market now, from upright to trailing growth forms, floral displays in blues, pinks, whites, or purples, as well as some that are more aromatic than others.
-This article will introduce you to the most popular varieties so that you can choose the right one for your garden.
+There are many types of rosemary available on the market, from upright to trailing growth forms, floral displays in blues, pinks, whites, or purples, as well as some that are more aromatic than others.
+Read on to find out the most popular varieties so that you can choose the right one for your garden.

 Upright-growing types of rosemary

-• ‘Albiflorus’: Rosemary cultivar growing up to 1.0 m in height and width.
-It shows beautiful white flowers and short, dark green foliage.
+• ‘Albiflorus’: rosemary cultivar growing up to 1m in height and width.
+It shows beautiful white flowers and short dark green foliage.

-• ‘Blue Tuscan’: With its vividly blue flowers and large, tender foliage, and reaching a height up to 1.5 m, this variety makes a wonderful specimen in the garden.
-It is also excellent for use in the kitchen.
+• ‘Blue Tuscan’: with its vividly blue flowers and large, tender foliage, and reaching a height up to 1.5m, this variety makes a wonderful specimen in the garden.
+It is also excellent for using in the kitchen.

-• ‘Gorizia’: Growing up to 1.5 m tall, this makes an excellent shrub in your garden.
+• ‘Gorizia’: growing up to 1.5m tall, it makes an excellent shrub in your garden.
 It has very pale violet-blue flowers and dark green foliage.

-• ‘Roseus’: This upright rosemary produces lovely pink coloured flowers that contrast nicely with its green foliage.
-It can grow into a small shrub up to 1 m tall.
-It has excellent aromatic foliage for use in the kitchen.
+• ‘Roseus’: this upright rosemary produces lovely pink coloured flowers that contrast nicely with its green foliage.
+It can grow into a small shrub up to 1m tall.
+It has wonderfully aromatic foliage for using in the kitchen.

 Trailing and creeping rosemary varieties

-Prostrate forms of rosemary can grow in small mounds along the ground and even trail over the edge of a wall or pot.
+Prostrate rosemary types can grow in small mounds along the ground and even trail over the edge of a wall or pot.
 These make lovely border plants in flower beds or beautiful cascades of flowers trailing over the edge of a retaining wall.
-The following are some of the best creeping and trailing rosemary varieties.
+The following are some of the best creeping and trailing rosemary varieties:

-• ‘Majorca Pink’: Reaching only just over 0.5m tall, this variety is a very compact grower.
-It is considered a semi-prostrate variety as it can also slightly cascade over the edge of a wall or pot.
+• ‘Majorca Pink’: reaching only just over 0.5m tall, this variety is a very compact grower.
+It is considered a semi-prostrate variety, as it can also slightly cascade over the edge of a wall or pot.
 It has pink flowers and verdant green foliage.
-It is only moderately winter-hardy so it needs to be grown in a protected location for areas with hard freezes in the winter.
+It is only moderately winter hardy, so it needs to be grown in a protected location for areas with hard freezes in winter.

-Tip: For everything you need to know about propagating your own rosemary, look no further than our detailed article Propagating rosemary: cuttings, layering & seeds.
+Tip: for everything you need to know about propagating your own rosemary, look no further than our detailed article on propagating rosemary, with tips on cuttings, layering & seeds.

 Hardy types of rosemary

-• ‘Alcalde’: ‘Alcalde’ cold-hardy rosemary is an upright variety that grows up to 1 m tall.
+• ‘Alcalde’: is a cold-hardy rosemary that grows upright and up to 1m tall.
 It has pale blue flowers and olive-green foliage.

-• ‘Blue Winter’: This is one of the most cold-hardy rosemary varieties.
-Its upright growth habit forms shrubs up to 1 m tall with blue-green foliage and light blue flowers.
+• ‘Blue Winter’: is one of the most cold-hardy rosemary varieties.
+Its upright growth habit forms shrubs up to 1m tall with blue-green foliage and light blue flowers.

-Now that you have seen how diverse rosemary is, do you want to learn more about rosemary plant care?
-Then find out all you need to know in our in-depth article on the subject.
+Now that you have seen how diverse rosemary is, do you want to learn more about caring for rosemary?
+Then find out all you need to know in our in-depth article on rosemary plant care.